 This wild rice pilaf recipe creates a side dish that’s full of delicious flavor.
 You can make this easy rice pilaf ahead of time, as it reheats well.
 Great for holidays and everyday meals.

-The wild rice pilaf recipe you’ll get requests for
+The wild rice pilaf recipe They’ll Love

 However.
 We aren’t talking about just plain old rice (though I personally am more than happy to put away a heaping bowl of perfectly cooked rice any day.)